hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_psql_azure.md

 terraform destroy
 ```

-Continue the Learning Path to deploy Memcached as a cache for PostgreSQL on a GCP Arm based Instance.
+Continue the Learning Path to deploy Memcached as a cache for Postgres on a GCP Arm based Instance.